 - Little to no interest in activities or tasks

 - Trouble sleeping or desire to sleep all the time

 - Lack of energy

 - Recurrent thoughts of suicide or death with plans or attempts

 Children and teens can be diagnosed with major depressive disorder, and exhibit the same symptoms as adults, however, additional symptoms include anger and irritability.

 Assessment for Major Depressive Disorder

 A diagnosis of major depressive disorder or other depressive disorders requires an evaluation and diagnosis by a licensed clinician such as a psychiatrist or psychologist who specializes in depressive disorders.
-At Clarity Clinic, we specialize in depressive disorder assessments and treatment for children, teens, and adults aimed at understanding the severity, length and frequency of the symptoms, including ruling out a differential diagnosis, to determine the best treatment options.
+At Clarity Clinic, we specialize in depressive disorder assessments and treatment for children, teens, and adults aimed at understanding the severity, length, and frequency of the symptoms, including ruling out a differential diagnosis, to determine the best treatment options.

 Treatment for Major Depressive Disorder

 Both medication and psychotherapy in conjunction have been shown to be effective in helping reduce symptoms of major depressive disorders.
-At Clarity Clinic our experienced clinicians guide clients towards the proper treatments, including pharmacological and non-pharmacological interventions.
+At Clarity Clinic our experienced clinicians guide clients toward the proper treatments, including pharmacological and non-pharmacological interventions.